- Smoking is the number one risk factor for implant loss. Smoking may be responsible for bone loss and peri-implantitis leading to implant failure.

 Smoking can induce bone loss, especially in the upper ridge it is less dense.
 When there is less bone, the placed implant (if it can be mounted at all) has a less sturdy base.

 Additionally, smoking-induced peri-implantitis puts the implant at an even higher risk.
 This is because of inflammation and mucosal pockets which form around the implant.
 They make the ridge too weak to support a restoration in the long term.
-This type of infection can make your implant loose and may even need to be removed.

 #5: Upper-teeth implants in smokers are more likely to fail than lower ones